Sir-Teo/mica/README.md

 Pick the workflow that matches your goal today:

+- **🎮 Try the playground** — Visit the [interactive playground](https://sir-teo.github.io/mica/playground.html)
+  to write and compile Mica code directly in your browser.
+All 21+ examples are available with one click.
 - **Skim the architecture** — Start with the [repository layout](#repository-layout) and open the corresponding modules in `src/` to see how each stage is wired.
 - **Observe the compiler in motion** — Run a program with `--tokens`, `--ast`,